agnt-gg/slop/utilities/slop-inspector/README.md

 </div>

 ## 🌟 Overview
-SLOP Inspector is your secret weapon for debugging, validating, and analyzing SLOP (Serverless Large Language Model Open Protocol) implementations!
+SLOP Inspector is your secret weapon for debugging, validating, and analyzing SLOP (Simple Language Open Protocol) implementations!
 Think of it as your API's best friend - always watching, always helping, never judging (okay, maybe a little judging when you forget a required parameter).

 ## ✨ Super Cool Features